Terry McEachern Professional of the Year Award

 ACUIA Lifetime Achievement Award

 Established in 2013 the ACUIA Lifetime Achievement Award was created to recognize individuals whose tireless service and commitment to the association has left an indelible mark.
-The award is presented periodically and is the highest honor bestowed upon an individual by ACUIA
+The award is presented periodically and is the highest honor bestowed upon an individual by ACUARP

 Regional Director Recognitions